I was asked to consult at the last minute. Can I expedite the approval process?

 A: If your request is at the last minute, you should fill out the form as soon as you can.
 You should then also let the relevant approvers (department head and dean) know that you have submitted the request so that they can look at it immediately.
 Please also reach out to the Faculty Consulting Office so that we can work with you to expedite the approval.

 You should not begin any consulting activity until you have received approval at all required levels.
-Consulting prior to approval will result in a sanction under the Faculty Consulting Procedures.
+Consulting prior to approval will result in sanction under the Faculty Consulting Procedures

 How can I tell if my request was approved yet?

-A: Use the "dashboard" link on the top menu of this website to navigate to your dashboard of consulting requests.
-All approved requests awaiting reconciliation will be in the green section at the bottom of the page (see screenshot below).
+Use the "forms" link on the top menu of this website to navigate to your dashboard of consulting requests.

 If you are awaiting a time-sensitive approval, please reach out to your Faculty Consulting Office.

 Why do I need permission to consult outside of my normal working hours (i.e., evenings, weekends, non-contract periods)?

 A: Major issues related to conflicts of interest and conflicts of commitment are relevant at all times.
 The consulting approval process allows faculty a statutory “carve out” from provisions of the State Code of Ethics.
 To be covered by this carve out, consulting requests for work done at any time while you are employed as a University faculty member must be submitted in advance of the work.